 You are required to include the date that the withdrawal will be processed.

-It is important that the date be expressed in the format of DD/MM/YYYY.
+The date must be expressed in the format of DD/MM/YYYY.
 For example 12/08/2022 (August 12, 2022).

 Payee’s Name: